pranay731/Kimera-Semantics-with-Segmentation/README.md

 # Kimera-Semantics-on-Pytorch
-Real-Time 3D Semantic Reconstruction using Kimera Sematics and Image Segmentation in Pytorch
+Real-Time 3D Semantic Reconstruction using Kimera Sematics and Semantic Segmentation in Pytorch